Skip to content

 You can define a Flow and run it programmatically in your Python script using its .execute(task) method.
 In this mode, the flow runs exactly once to completion and then your script continues.

-This is great for one-off tasks, background jobs, or testing.
+This is great for one-off tasks, background jobs, testing, or embedding a structured pipeline inside your own custom Agent classes.

 🧩 Core Flow Patterns